tiaxone/portfolium/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

-# Npm packages
+## Npm packages

-"ngx-infinite-scroll": "^6.0.1" - Was used to accomplish the infinite scroll "@angular/flex-layout": "^7.0.0-beta.22" - Was used to get a flex box implemntation of the cards "@angular/material": "^7.2.0" - Was used as a design framework
+"ngx-infinite-scroll": "^6.0.1" - Was used to accomplish the infinite scroll<br/>
+"@angular/flex-layout": "^7.0.0-beta.22" - Was used to get a flex box implemntation of the cards<br/>
+"@angular/material": "^7.2.0" - Was used as a design framework<br/>

 ## Development server